| | A Welcome to Our Readers

 Music Dictionary Online is part of our award-winning Music Theory and History resource.

-For more details about the special award, please click here.
+For more details about this special award, please click here.

 Entries in red highlight common spelling errors or misuse.